 Statement of Choices

-A Statement of Choices allows you to record your personal values and preferences for health care.
+A Statement of Choices is a values-based document that allows you to record your personal values and preferences for health care into the future.

-Although the Statement of Choices is not a legal document, the content can still have guiding effect by assisting substitute decision-makers and clinicians if you are unable to communicate your choices.
+Although the Statement of Choices is not a legally binding document, the content provides guidance to substitute decision-makers and clinicians about your views, wishes and preferences for care in the event you are unable to make health care decisions for yourself.

 Completing a Statement of Choices for someone else

-Download the alternative Statement of Choices form (for people who cannot make their own healthcare decisions or who require support with decision-making)
+Download the alternative Statement of Choices Form B (for people who cannot make their own healthcare decisions or who require support with decision-making)

 Storing your documents

-We recommend uploading your documents to My Health Record.
+We also recommend uploading your documents to My Health Record.